-Note: Placement i tests are required for MATH and WRTG courses.

-LIBS 150 Information Literacy and Research Methods 1

-WRTG 101 Introduction to Writing 3

-MATH 107 College Algebra 3

-or MATH 106 or a higher-level math course
+Note: Placement tests are required for MATH and WRTG courses.
+LIBS 150 Information Literacy and Research Methods 1 WRTG 101 Introduction to Writing 3 or WRTG 101X, for non-native students of English MATH 107 College Algebra 3 or MATH 106 or a higher-level math course

-• • •

-PHIL 140 Contemporary Moral Issues 3

-or a foreign lang guage course
+PHIL 140 Contemporary Moral Issues or a foreign anguage course

-or other ARTH, ARTT, HIST, HUMN, MUSC, PHIL, THET, dance, or literature course to satisfy a arts and humanities requirement the
+PHIL, THET, dance, or literature course to fulfill the arts and humanities requirement е

 Both BIOL 101 Concepts of Biology 3

 and BIOL 102 Laboratory in Biology 1

 or BIOL 103 Introduction to Biology

-or other course(s) to satisfy the biological and physics sciences lecture and laboratory requirement al
+or other course(s) to fulfill the biological and physical sciences lecture and laboratory requirement !

 WRTG 291 Expository and Research Writing 3

-or other course to satisfy the communications/writing requirement g
+or other course to fulfill the communications/writing requirement

 ◆ PSYC 100 Introduction to Psychology 3

 IFSM 201 Introduction to Computer-Based Systems 3

 or CMST 303 Advanced Application Software

 SOCY 100 Introduction to Sociology 3

 or other ANTH, BEHS, ECON, GEOG, GVPT,

-PSYC, SOCY, or eligible AASP, CCJS, GERO, or . ,
+PSYC, SOCY, or eligible AASP, CCJS, GERO, or

-WMST course to satisfy the first behavioral and soci sciences requirement ıal
+WMST course to fulfill the first behavioral and social

+sciences requirement
-♦ STAT 225 Introduction to Statistical Methods in Psycholog y 3

-Introduction to Statistics
+♦ STAT 225 Introduction to Statistical Methods in Psychology 3 or STAT 200 Introduction to Statistics